code-troopers/wicket-routes-mount/README.md

 # Setup on your project

-Add the following Maven dependency (not yet on central)
+Add the following Maven dependency (available on Maven Central)

     <dependency>
         <groupId>com.code-troopers</groupId>